 Amex: Blue Business Plus & Business Gold Rewards

-While American Express has several excellent business credit cards, I’d say the two best for spend are The Business Gold Rewards Card from American Express OPEN and The Blue Business℠ Plus Credit Card from American Express, thanks to the bonus points they offer.
+While American Express has several excellent business credit cards, I’d say the two best for spend are American Express® Business Gold Card and The Blue Business℠ Plus Credit Card from American Express, thanks to the bonus points they offer.

 - The Blue Business Plus Credit Card offers 10,000 Membership Rewards points after spending $3,000 within three months